 After pressing the [MEM] key, the cursor will turn into a flashing black square.
 Using Table 2 on page 7, enter the 3-digit number that represents the desired symbol.
-If using a Hebrew keypad, refer to Table 5 in Appendix 1: Hebrew Special Characters on page 20.
-If using a Russian keypad, refer to Table 7 in Appendix 2: Russian Special Characters on page 21.
+If using a Hebrew keypad, refer to Table 5 in Appendix 1: Hebrew Special Characters on page 21.
+If using a Russian keypad, refer to Table 7 in Appendix 2: Russian Special Characters on page 23.
+If using a Greek keypad, refer to Table 9 in Appendix 3: Greek Special Characters on page 23.